birdwes/TDA30_Asterisk_h323/content/WiringNotes.md

 [Site Home](../README.md)

 It is important to follow this carefully, if you wish to retain consistent A (+ve) B (-ve) polarity throughout your installation.
-Some say that polarity is not important, though some older equipment may experience problems if is not correct.
-Polarity is very important for digital proprietary equipment.
-Be cautious that Panasonic TDA RJ11 pins are reversed from RJ45.
+SIN351 Tables 1 and 2 now suggests that polarity is not important, though some older equipment may experience problems if is not correct.
+Polarity is critical for digital proprietary equipment.
+Be cautious that Panasonic TDA30 regional variant RJ11 pins are reversed from RJ45.
 Note also that CO connections are reversed from extensions.